 ERISA is the federal law governing employee retirement and welfare benefit plans.
-Although its original enactment was spurred by a Congressional concern for adequate funding of traditional defined benefit pension plans, ERISA has imposed from its inception a comprehensive set of requirements for many types of broad-based benefit plans, including savings plans, such as the well-known "401(k)" plan, ESOPs, and medical and other insurance-type plans.
-A key component of ERISA is the imposition of fiduciary duties and liabilities on individuals and entities that are named as fiduciaries in plan documents or who actually exercise responsibilities that ERISA considers to be fiduciary in nature.
+Although its original enactment was spurred by a Congressional concern for adequate funding of traditional defined benefit pension plans, ERISA has imposed from its inception a comprehensive set of requirements for many types of broad-based benefit plans, including retirement plans such as the well-known "401(k)" plan, employee stock ownership plans ("ESOPs"), and medical and other insurance-type plans.
+A key component of ERISA is the imposition of fiduciary duties and liabilities on individuals and entities that become fiduciaries in respect of such plans under ERISA.
 ERISA fiduciary duties are said to be the highest of such duties known to the law.
-It is critical, therefore, for compensation committee members to understand how fiduciary responsibilities for company plans are allocated and the extent to which they themselves may be liable as ERISA fiduciaries.
+It is critical, therefore, for compensation committee members to understand the extent to which they themselves may be liable as ERISA fiduciaries.

-A person may become a fiduciary under ERISA by being specifically named as such in a plan document, by being identified as such under a procedure set forth in the plan or by exercising fiduciary responsibilities.
-A person that appoints a fiduciary is a fiduciary with respect to the appointment.
-Further, a named fiduciary may delegate fiduciary responsibilities to another person, who thereby becomes a fiduciary.
-Compensation committees may, therefore, be considered ERISA fiduciaries for many reasons, including as a result of language in their charters or in plan documents, as a result of exercising administrative responsibilities for ERISA plans, by virtue of involvement in managing the assets funding ERISA plans, or because they appoint plan fiduciaries (which may include employees of the company as well as third-party institutions such as trust companies or investment managers).
+A person may become a fiduciary under ERISA by being specifically named as such in a plan document, by being identified as such under a procedure set forth in the plan document, or by exercising responsibilities that ERISA considers to be fiduciary in nature.
+Note that a named fiduciary may delegate fiduciary responsibilities to another person, who thereby becomes a fiduciary.
+However, a person who appoints a fiduciary is himself or herself a fiduciary with respect to that appointment.
+Compensation committees may, therefore, be considered ERISA fiduciaries for many reasons, including as a result of language in their charters or in plan documents, as a result of exercising administrative responsibilities for ERISA plans, by virtue of involvement in managing the assets funding ERISA plans, or because the compensation committees appoint plan fiduciaries (which may include employees of the company as well as third-party institutions such as trust companies or investment managers).